Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/gettingstarted_crud.md

 - TReadAllParams (optional - default: ```IDictionary<string, object>```) is there to handle cases where you don't want to provide an ```IDictionary<string, object>``` for a ReadAll reaquest, but a custom class

 But again, nothing to do around here.
+You still can read the api documentation about it [here](/api/Apizr.Requesting.ICrudApi-4.html).

 ## Registering